whoisyouwhoisme/LYWSD02MMC-Desktop-App/README.md

 # Desktop App For LYWSD02MMC
 This program will allow you to manage your **LYWSD02MMC**, view time, temperature, humidity, battery charge.

+_Due to copyright reasons, some items may be missing in the repository.
+For example: fonts, icons, sounds, etc.<br/>This may affect the build/use of the project.
+Replace these items if necessary._

 **[DOWNLOAD!](https://github.com/Koteyk0o/LYWSD02MMC-Desktop-App/releases "DOWNLOAD!")**

 ## Its features: